People v. DG

 Our Client was charged with Felony Armed Robbery with a Firearm.
 He was facing 21 - 45 years in prison.
 It was alleged that our Client was involved in a plot to rob the victim.
 Our Client allegedly drove the victim to a secluded location where another individual entered the vehicle, pistol whipped and robbed the victim at gunpoint.
 The victim was then given a chance to run away.
 Our Client was later identified as being the driver at the robbery.
 We took our Client's case to trial and won.
 NOT GUILTY!

 People v.
-ST
+LS

 People v.
-JN
+RE

 People v.
-DV
+AL

 Page 20 of 34